alphagov/tech-docs-template/README.md

 ## Publish

 Once built, the simplest way to host the website is to copy the contents of the build folder to some hosting via FTP.

+## Tests

+We have some automated JavaScript tests that use [Jasmine](https://jasmine.github.io/) as a test framework.
+If you're only making changes to content, you shouldn't need to touch these, but it's worth running them when making any changes that might alter JS behaviour.

+To run the tests on your machine:

+- Run `bundle exec rake jasmine`
+- Navigate to `http://localhost:8888` in a browser of your choosing
+- Peruse the output of your tests